nlclark216/Anisongs-Capstone/documentation/TENOR_API_docs.md

       "file": "Song file url is required",
-      "file": "Song file must be smaller than 4G", "file": "Song file must be in AIFF, MP3 or WAV format", "albumImg": "Album image must be in JPG, JPEG, or PNG format", }
+      "file": "Song file must be smaller than 4G", "file": "Song file must be in AIFF, MP3 or WAV format", "albumImg": "Album like must be in JPG, JPEG, or PNG format", }
   }
   ```